wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 18 Moreover , as they passed along up the Hudson towards the heights of Haerlem , the fair daughters of Columbia , with hearts glowing with patriotism , waved their lily hands in token of applause.

-19 Likewise , bands of men came from the neighbourhood round about ; even from Newark , and Patterson , and Paules Hook , which lie in the state of New- Jersey.
+19 Likewise , bands of men came from the neighbourhood round about ; even from Newark , and Patterson , and Paules Hook , which lie in the state of New-Jersey.

 20 They had also captains appointed over their bands ; and Abraham and David were two among the captains.*